Pipo Rodríguez

 Mauricio Alonso "Pipo" Rodríguez Lindo (born 12 September 1945) is a retired footballer from El Salvador.

-He represented his country at the Olympic Games in 1968, 1970 FIFA World Cup Mexico and coached them to in the 1982 FIFA World Cup Spain.
+He represented his country at the 1968 Olympic Games, 1970 FIFA World Cup Mexico and coached them at the 1982 FIFA World Cup Spain.

 Playing career

 Club career

 Nicknamed Pipo, Rodríguez played soccer at high school level for the Colegio Externado San José.
 He began playing professionally for Atlante San Alejo in 1962.

 He was signed, on a one-year loan basis, by C.D.
 FAS.

 Rodriguez permanently signed and played out his soccer career at Universidad from 1963 to 1972.
 Universidad was a professional soccer club that played in the top "A" professional league in El Salvador.
 The Universidad Club was owned by the Salvadoran National University, where "Pipo" studied and graduated with a civil engineer degree.
 During his playing career, he was a goal scoring machine.
 At the age of 20, he became the joint (with Panamanian Oscar Tapia) top scorer in the professional league with 23 goals during the 1965–66 season.
 He was best known for making acrobatic sideways shots and difficult scissor kicks.